jerryjj/InGo/README.md

 InGo will try to do it's best not to define how you should write your projects, but to provide a small and efficient core for multiple different needs.

-Main reason for building this project is to fasten my own development on all the different projects I work on.
+Main reason for building this project is to speed up my own development on all the different projects I work on.

 ## Main points